ClathomasPrime/linear-prefs/tex/notes.md

     Does lots of cool stuff.
 One of them: characterizes those sets for which a "representative voter theorem" holds.
-The answer: it's basically just single crossing, plus a very small list of other examples.
+The answer: it's basically just single crossing, plus a very small list of other examples, all of them pretty similar to FlipFlop.

+    This is a very, very cool paper.
+They put tonnes of combinatorial structure on top of preference domains, and their method is really effective.
+A core tool is median graphs.

 Computational Complexity of checking a condition on a pref set
 ====